ostapvad/Path-Planner-for-Phoenix-environment/README.md

 # Path-Planner-for-Phoenix-environment
 ## 1) Installation:
-1. Clone the master branch of the current repository, for SSH:\
-	`git clone git@github.com:ostapvad/Path-Planner-for-Phoenix-environment.git`
-2. Create ROS workspace, choose any location and folder name(for example Gazebo_ws), then\
+1. Create ROS workspace, choose any location and folder name(for example Gazebo_ws), then\
 	`mkdir Gazebo_ws && mkdir Gazebo_ws`\
 	`cd Gazebo_ws && catkin_make`
-3. Copy the folder consisting a Gazebo path plugin(gazebo_path_plugin) into your created workspace.
-You can do it manually or paste the following comands\
-	 `cd Path-Planner-for-Phoenix-environment-master`\
-	 `cp -a gazebo_path_plugin/ PathToYourWorkspace/Gazebo_ws/src`
+2. Clone the master branch of the current repository into your created Gazebo_ws/src, for SSH:\
+	`git clone git@github.com:ostapvad/Path-Planner-for-Phoenix-environment.git`
 ## 2) Setting paths
 1. Go to your home folder(/home/user_name),find .bashrc file, you've two options:
 	* Manual: show all hidden files with the command